 A traditional characterization of language, going back to Aristotle, defines it as "sound with meaning."
 Building on this definition, we can conceive of an I-language as a system that links meaning and sound/sign in a systematic fashion, equipping the speaker with knowledge of these correlations.
 What kind of system is an I-language?
 We consider two empirical properties non-negotiable, in the sense that any theory that shares GG's goal of providing an explanatory model of human linguistic capacity must provide formal means of capturing them: discrete infinity and displacement.
-Atomic units-lexical items, whose nature remains the subject of much debate2-are assembled into syntactic objects, and such objects can occupy more than one position within a larger structure.
+Atomic units-lexical items, whose basic nature remains

+The latter notion is non-negotiable in its abstract sense: there can be multiple determinants of interpretation for some syntactic object.
+The mechanisms implementing this basic fact vary across theoretical frameworks, of course. a subject of debate2-are assembled into syntactic objects, and such objects can occupy more than one position within a larger structure.
 The first property is the technical statement of the traditional observation that "there is no longest sentence," the informal notion "sentence" now abandoned in favor of hierarchically structured objects.
 The second property is illustrated by a plethora of facts across the world's languages.
 To pick one random illustration, consider the familiar active/passive alternation:

 - (1) a.
 Sensei-ga John-o sikar-ta.
-(Japanese) teacher-NOM John-ACC scold-PST 'The teacher scolded John.' - b.
-John-ga sensei-ni sikar-are-ta.John-NOM teacher-by scold-PASS-PST'John was scolded by the teacher.'
+(Japanese) teacher-NOM John-ACC scold-PST 'The teacher scolded John '

+- b.
+John-ga sensei-ni sikar-are-ta.

+John-NOM teacher-by scold-PASS-PST

+'John was scolded by the teacher.'

-The noun phrase John bears the same thematic relation to the verb sikar in both (1a) and (1b), but appears sentence-initially (displaced from his base position) in the latter.
+The noun phrase John bears the same thematic relation to the verb sikar in both (1a) and (1b), but appears sentence-initially in the latter.
 On the assumption that thematic relations are established in a strictly local fashion-a guiding idea of GG since its inception-, this entails that the nominal is displaced from its original position in (1b).